Cal Nichols: Alberta Enterprise Group

 In 2007 Nichols banded together with a group of businessmen to form the Alberta Enterprise Group.
-Their purpose was to connect business leaders with Alberta policymaker and the public for the benefit of all stakeholders.
+Their purpose was to connect business leaders with Alberta policymakers and the public for the benefit of all stakeholders.
 Nichols was chairman and in November 2011 a new chairman and Board were elected and he became Chairman Emeritus, an honorary title.
 He was thanked for "... his vision and leadership in helping to create this organization."